 The beans have a lovely subtle Mexican spice flavouring from the ground coriander and smoked paprika and go wonderfully with sliced avocado or guacamole.
 Mexican foods, such as these bean quesadillas, have become a bit of a staple in my house because it’s a cuisine that tends to be naturally pretty dairy-free, but there are so many variants to Mexican food that I doubt I’ll be getting bored with it any time soon.

-I know it seems like a bit of extra work to fry your tortilla to turn it into a quesadilla instead of just eating it like a fajita, but it really adds a lovely crunchy, toasted dimension to the flavour of the tortilla and enhances the smokiness of the refried beans.
+I know it seems like a bit of extra work to fry your tortilla to turn it into a butter bean quesadilla instead of just eating it like a fajita, but it really adds a lovely crunchy, toasted dimension to the flavour of the tortilla and enhances the smokiness of the beans.
 It’s well worth the couple of extra minutes it’ll take before eating your tortillas.

-Ingredients for the refried beans:
+Ingredients for the refried bean quesadillas:

 1 tsp ground coriander

 1/2 tsp smoked paprika

 140g of tinned butter beans (drained and well rinsed)